alexdlaird/pyngrok-docker/README.md

 ### Docker Compose

 Here is an example of how you could launch the container using `docker-compose.yml`.
-In this example, there is also a Python script, perhaps with some `pyngrok` code, that will be run on startup:
+In this example, there is also a Python script that will be run on startup:

 ```yaml
 services: